Reproducibility and Replicability

 The Replication Crises

-Over the past decade, many researchers in STEM have been concerned with the “replication crisis“, this crisis is the documentation of many large-scale studies which have failed to find many previously thought to be ubiquitous phenomenon.
-The Nib has produced a visual narrative explaining the replication crisis in Psychology and the impact that it has (not just within Psychology but in other fields as well).
+Over the past decade, many researchers have become concerned with the “replication crisis“: evidenced by many large-scale studies failing to replicate what were thought to be universal phenomenon.
+The Nib has produced a visual narrative explaining the replication crisis in Psychology and the impact that it has across fields.
 There is an ongoing debate on whether a “replication crisis” equally applies to the humanities and social science disciplines as has been found in STEM.
-While one-for-one reproducibility does not always reflect the nature of work in non-STEM disciplines, the increasing use of digital tools and methods in research requires us to think about the ways in which our work will be possible to open, view, and manipulate in the future.
-A document written in proprietary software from twenty years ago may not be viewable on a modern device without intervention.
-Similarly, a digital humanities project which uses a script to draw conclusions off of data will not be replicable unless that script is made available along with the data.
-Thus, a lack of replicability as a result of non-open workflows puts humanities and social science research at risk and makes it difficult to build onto knowledge over time.
+While reproducibility may not make sense in many humanities or social science fields, replication of findings, using similar methods and workflows, does.
+For example, a digital humanities project which uses a script to draw conclusions off of data will not be replicable unless that script is made available along with the publication.
+Thus, all disciplinary fields are at risk of a replication crisis when non-open workflows are used.

 Scenario – Reproducibility